fairlygood/rm-readeck/README.md

 - an rm-appload directory with a binary compiled for local development
 - an aarch64 host to build a copy of the python executable that will run on the remarkable (paper pro, in this case)

-If you just want to make it work on your device, install xovi and rm-appload to your device, along with qt-resource builder, then copy the dist-local folder to your device and into /root/xovi/exthome/rm-appload/, rename the folder to 'rm-readeck' and create a file in the home directory called .rm-readeck with your server credentials in this format:
+If you just want to make it work on your device (RMPP), install xovi and rm-appload to your device, along with qt-resource builder, then copy the 'rm-readeck' folder from 'dist-rm' to your device and into /root/xovi/exthome/rm-appload/, rename the folder to 'rm-readeck' and create a file in the home directory called .rm-readeck with your server credentials in this format:

-It should then show up in RM-Appload.

 ```
 READECK_API_KEY="AD8mpt7vRfjDD9MQdwvb5N7nLSYSs4SkyXG8jBC5MgQEyjCk"
 READECK_URL="https://readeck.helios.red"
 ```

+It should then show up in RM-Appload.

+NOTE:  I spent a long time trying to get a paged view working, and there is lots of code remaining in the QML from these attempts.
+It works in a fashion, so I haven't unpicked it.

 TODO: